 Wind farm

-Our proposal is for 11 wind turbines with a maximum tip height of 149.9 metres.
+The project consists of 11 wind turbines with a maximum tip height of 149.9 metres.
 We have designed the project carefully, avoiding cumulative effects by ensuring turbine height and proportions work with the existing Stroupster Wind Farm.

 An application was submitted to The Highland Council for in December 2019 for 11 turbines with a maximum tip height of 149.9 metres.
 In March 2021, the project was slightly revised, including reducing the height of two of the turbines to 135 metres.
+The project was refused by The Highland Council in June 2021 and a successful appeal to that decision was announced in August 2022.

 Plans for a proposed wind farm at Slickly have moved a step closer following the submission of additional information to The Highland Council.